All Episodes

 Well, some have said that the Mueller investigation doesn't cross over into, for example, the dossier investigation, but I think it does.

-I think all of this now intertwines in a complex way that makes Mahler, even if he's an honest guy, I have no reason to think he's not, you know, an honest player, but puts him in an awkward position of the appearance of a conflict of interest.
+I think all of this now intertwines in a complex way that makes Mueller, even if he's an honest guy, I have no reason to think he's not, you know, an honest player, but puts him in an awkward position of the appearance of a conflict of interest.

-If this took place over the past ten or twenty years, as I believe the evidence shows, then that was when Mueller was FBI director, and it would be in his interest to protect the agency that I assume he loves, the culture, and the people, some of whom he worked with directly.
+Because if, as I believe, the larger scandal is the intelligence community and FBI have been committing alleged unethical acts, if not crimes, in surveilling citizens, and this is what they were trying to, in my view, hide from the incoming Trump administration, if this took place over the past 10 or 20 years, as I believe the evidence shows, then that was when Mueller was FBI director, and it would be in his interest to protect the agency that I assume he loves, the culture, and the people, some of whom he worked with directly.

 I think there is a conflict.

-As we continue with reporter Cheryl Atkinson, she has been writing and talking at length about the media.
+All right, as we continue with reporter Cheryl Atkinson, she has been writing and talking at length about the media.

-And and I went deep.
+And I went deep.

 We did a deep dive into who Barack Obama was, his past, his associations, et cetera.